 Biomet manufactures hip replacement devices for all types of hip replacement surgeries.
 These devices include primary femoral and acetabular components, as well as revision components.
 Revision components are used in surgery to replace faulty or failed implants from the original hip replacement surgery.
 Biomet’s implants come in a variety of materials such as ceramic, metal and polyethylene plastic.
 The company claims that components manufactured with its exclusive E1 Antioxidant Infused Technology have a lower wear rate than other polyethylene products.

-Biomet also produces a number of metal-on-metal (MoM) hip replacement prostheses — which use two or more metal components.
 In addition to its popular M2a Magnum line of implants, Biomet manufactures other MoM designs, including the Biomet Stanmore and Exceed ABT .
-According to Biomet, the company produces the widest range of MoM hip devices in the industry.
+According to Biomet, the company produces the widest range of metal-on-metal (MoM) hip devices in the industry.

 Hip Systems, Products and Components